xodo2fast4u/xodo2fast4u/README.md

-Frontend dev with a fullstack mindset and unemployed.
+Hobbyist dev with a polymath mindset and unemployed.

 <details>
 <summary>my stack</summary>